pterodactyl/documentation/panel/1.0/additional_configuration.md

 ## Backups

 Pterodactyl Panel allows users to create backups of their servers.
-In order to create backups, backup storage has to be configured.
+In order to create remote backups, a backup storage has to be configured.

 ### Using S3 Backups